curlysisterinc/curly-sister-frontend/README.md

 <h1>Documentation</h1>

-A documentation for the frontend development of Citrone LXP.
+A documentation for the frontend development of Curly Sisters.

 <h3>Dependencies</h3>